-WEUP Radio Station Huntsville, Ala.
+WEUP Radio Station

+Huntsville, Ala.

-WEUP has served as host to Project Discovery, a part of the Huntsville, Ala., anti-poverty program.
-Project Discovery contributes to the lives of the children by introducing them to industrial and educational enviroments not normally part of their lives.
+Ala., anti-poverty program.
+Project Discovery contributes to the lives of the children by introducing them to industrial and educational environments grown and is still growing--and is a must in the refrigerator of the average